leonasting/Helpful-Script/Setting Up Jupyter Notebook in SJSU HPC.md

-## Create another session to create local tunnel from you own PC to Server
+# Create another session to create local tunnel from you own PC to Server
 PortID Range - 10000 - 99999
 ``
 SSH -L <PortID>:localhost:<PortID> <StudentID>@coe-hpc1.sjsu.edu
 ``
-## Create tunnel from the current session to the earlier session
+# Create tunnel from the current session to the earlier session
 Use the same PortID.
 It can occupied, so do check when setting up it is succesfull.
 ``
 SSH -L <PortID>:localhost:<PortID> StudentId@<NodeID>
 ``
-## (Optional) Change the conda environment
+# (Optional) Change the conda environment
 ``
 Conda activate enviroment-name
 ``

-##  Settup No-browser session of jupyter notebook / jupyter lab based on you
+#  Setup No-browser session of jupyter notebook / jupyter lab based on you
 ``
 jupyter notebook --no-browser --port=<PortID>
 ``